 Fidelity Performance on all Four Datasets

 The table below shows the performance of the 8 data synthesizers on all 4 benchmarked datasets, measured as the TVD.
-The HOLDOUT row shows the deviation measured for the holdout dataset, and serves us a reference to quantify deviations expected due to the sampling variance.
+The HOLDOUT row shows the deviation measured for the holdout dataset, and serves us as a reference to quantify deviations expected due to the sampling variance.
 The synthetic datasets should match the Holdout fidelity score as closely as possible.

 Many of the synthetic data generators create data that is significantly different from the holdout data, indicating a loss of data utility.
 The copulagan synthesizer failed to complete the online-shoppers benchmark.
 Only MOSTLY AI and synthpop closely resemble the holdout dataset.